adrianazizsantoso22/rule-based-medical-diagnosis/README.md

 ## Contact
 For any questions or support, please contact:
-- Adrian Aziz Santoso: your.email@example.com
+- Adrian Aziz Santoso: adrianazizsantoso@gmail.com
-- Andreas Reynard Samsico: your.email@example.com